jbaldwin/liblifthttp/README.md

 ## Contributing and Testing

-This project has a [CircleCI](https://circleci.com/) implementation to compile and run unit tests as well as simple integration tests against a local `nginx` instance.
+This project has a GitHub Actions CI implementation to compile and run unit tests as well as simple integration tests against a local `nginx` instance.

 Currently tested distros:
 * ubuntu:latest
 * fedora:latest

 Currently tested compilers:
-* g++
+* g++-9
-* clang
+* clang-9

 Contributing should ideally be a single commit if possible.
 Any new feature should include relevant tests and examples are welcome if understanding how the feature works is difficult or provides some additional value the tests otherwise cannot.

 CMake is setup to understand how to run the tests.
 Building and then running `ctest` will execute the tests locally.
-Note that the integration tests that make HTTP calls require a webserver on http://localhost:80/ that will respond with a 200 on the root directory and 404 on any other url.
+Note that the integration tests that make HTTP calls require a webserver on http://nginx:80/ that will respond with a 200 on the root directory and 404 on any other url.
+The 'nginx' hostname must be available to respond on, this is how the regression/automation suite sets up nginx.
 A future iteration might include an embedded server that responds with more sophisticated tests.

 ```bash